Omarley7/ask-the-audience/README.md

 These environment variables control host/ports, logging, and CORS.

+Serverside:

+- NODE_ENV: if development, enables development mode (default behavior is production).
+No static version of the frontend is served.
-- PORT: port for the Express/Socket.IO server (default 3001)
+- SERVER_PORT: port for the Express/Socket.IO server (default 3001)
-- DEV: set to 1/true/on for development defaults; 0/false/off for production
-- DEBUG: set to 1/true to enable verbose socket debug logs
+- SERVER_DEBUG: If exists, enables verbose server-side debug logs.
 - CLIENT_ORIGINS: comma-separated list of allowed browser origins for cross-origin access
   - Also used to select the primary origin for building public links/QRs: the first entry is used.
   - Supports simple wildcards (\*) and raw regex when wrapped in slashes, e.g. /^https?:\/\/foo\.example\.com$/